Litton/Monroe 1860 Statistical Desktop Programmable Calculator

-This particular Litton/Monroe 1860 is a bit of a mystery.
+This particular Litton/Monroe 1860 initially appeared to be a bit of a mystery.
 It appears to have been an experimental guinea pig for engineering or development purposes, though it is impossible to say for sure.
-There are some signs that the machine has been through quite a bit of experimentation...from the hand-wired switch on the back panel of the machine that has a label-maker warning that the power should be turned off before the switch setting is changed; to the label-maker label on the main calculating engine board saying "TEST BOARD"; to date codes on IC's that are all over the map...along with widely varying package types for the chips.
+There are some signs that the machine has been through quite a bit of experimentation...from the hand-wired switch on the back panel of the machine that has a label-maker warning that the power should be turned off before the switch setting is changed; to the label-maker label on the main calculating engine board saying "TEST BOARD"; to date codes on IC's that are scattered over a fairly wide time range...along with widely varying package types for the chips.
 All of these clues combine to make me think that perhaps this particular 1860 may have been an internal development mule used to prove out new chip designs, test out extensions and improvements, and generally used for product development and testing, either at Monroe, or at Computer Design Corp., the company that designed the calculator.

-A less mysterious aspect of the machine is that it wasn't really made by Litton/Monroe.
+A less mysterious aspect of the machine is that it wasn't made by Litton/Monroe.
 It's well-known that Litton/Monroe did very little design of the electronic calculators they sold on thier own.
 Early on, they designed and manufactured a few machines such as the Monroe EPIC 2000 and EPIC 3000 calculators, and perhaps the somewhat later Monroe 820/820A machines, but sometime in the latter half of the 1960's, they opted to form OEM agreements with other established electronic calcuator manufacturers, and market machines made by these manufacturers under the Monroe brand name.
-The 1860 is a prime example of this, as it was actually made by Computer Design Corporation (a.k.a.
-Compucorp) The similarity between Monroe-badged calculators and their Compucorp-built counterparts is very clear, with similar keycap nomenclature, keyboard style, and general operational style.
+The Monroe 1860 is virtually the same machine as the Compucorp 445 Statistician, with the differences being cabinetry and style-specific.
+The similarity between Monroe-badged calculators and their Compucorp-built counterparts is very clear, with similar keycap nomenclature, keyboard style, and general operational style.
 Calculators sold by Monroe were only cosmetically different from the Compucorp machines by virtue of slightly different cabinet styling and color schemes.
 An obvious clue that the 1860 was made by Compucorp is the Magnetic Card Reader assembly in the machine that clearly says on it "Made by Compucorp, A Division of Computer Design Corp.".
 For more information about Computer Design Corp. and its history, see the Old Calculator Museum essay entitled The History of Compucorp.

 Monroe 1860 sans Top Cover